More Than Meets the Eye

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

 While watching the dances I could not help but become curious about what they represent.
 They have named their group Magetsi.
 This term means ‘the firsts’, comes from the Nahuatl dialect, and is pronounced Majetzy.
-It is important to Magetsi 4-H Club volunteer, Myrna Rodriguez, to share this colorful part of her Latino culture to the Hispanic 4-H members and a new generation of American born Hispanic and Non-Hispanic young people through the art of dance, preserving these traditions throughout time.
+It is important to Magetsi 4-H Club volunteer, Myrna Rodriguez, to share this colorful part of her Latino culture with the Hispanic 4-H members and a new generation of American-born Hispanic and Non-Hispanic young people through the art of dance, preserving these traditions throughout time.

 Members of the Magetsi 4-H Club range in age from five to eighteen.
 These young people have been able to access the wonderful leadership training 4-H offers while celebrating their culture in dance.
 Among a long list of opportunities, 4-H offers scholarships and educational experiences on some of the North Carolina college campuses.
 Many members of this club will be the first in their families to graduate from college.
 Magetsi 4-H Club members have a high level of participation in the 4-H public speaking program and state 4-H events.
 They come to club meetings, often the entire family, each Friday at the Ingram Hall to socialize and practice their dances.
 Myrna says her parents’ involvement is the “key for success” for the wonderful 4-H family she has built.
 A visitor to her meetings will most